Tees Navigation Company: The Tees Conservancy

-Despite these two improvements, the River's usefulness continued to deteriorate.
+Despite these two improvements, the river's usefulness continued to deteriorate.
 The estuary below Cargo Fleet was treacherous, as the river divided into three channels around various bars and shoals.
-In the 1850s another Act of Parliament replaced the Tees Navigation Company with the Tees Conservancy Board which took charge of the entire navigation of the river.
+In the 1850s another act of Parliament, the Tees Conservancy and Stockton Dock Act 1852 (15 & 16 Vict. c. clxii), replaced the Tees Navigation Company with the Tees Conservancy Board which took charge of the entire navigation of the river.
 Much of the work carried out by this body exploited the growing iron industry in Middlesbrough.
 Large amounts of slag from the processing of iron ore were dumped along the channel in order to narrow and straighten it, causing the river to flow faster and thus scour its own bed.
 In addition, there was much work done dredging channels for ships.